-Chapter Error!
-Reference source not found. describes the connections between a cell cable and an electrochemical cell.
+Chapter 6 describes the connections between a cell cable and an electrochemical cell.
 This appendix describes the other end of the cell cable.

 Multiple pins assigned to the same signal are connected together on the Reference 3000's Potentiostat board.
 If you need to connect this signal outside the Reference 3000, you need a wire connected to any one of the D-connector pins.